 The Sheikh Zayed Grand Mosque is gorgeous, probably one of the most beautiful buildings we have seen yet.
 It is almost brand new, constructed between 1996 to 2007.

 We walked across the blindingly brilliant courtyard to the entrance into the mosque.
 Tim and I just recently lost our sunglasses in South Africa and have not had time to replace them.
 The two of us squinted our way across the bright white, very reflective floor of the courtyard.
 We removed our shoes and gratefully entered the air conditioned and dimly lit main prayer room of the mosque.

 We were all mesmerized at the beauty of the place, but Kara was the most taken with it.
 I think she captured every square inch of this place on her iPod.
 She was the same way when we visited the mosques in Istanbul, which still remains her favorite place in the world.

 The Emirates Palace Hotel was our next stop in Abu Dhabi.
 Tim lured me here with fanciful stories of ATM’s that dispense gold and cappuccinos sprinkled with gold flakes.
 I just had to get me one of those!
 Another new building, the Emirates Palace was completed in 2005.

 Tim was right about the gold ATM and the coffee.
 The four of us sat down in a very luxurious cafe for a pricey midday snack.
 I ordered the cappuccino dusted with gold, Kara ordered a cappuccino made with camel milk, Tim had a milkshake and Tyler ate french fries.
 Our little meal cost just about $70.
 So, was it good?
 Of course!
 When else can you enjoy cappuccinos made with these ingredients!

 Nearby was the Marina Mall.
 Here we had access to the Sky Tower for free views over Abu Dhabi.
 My photos are not that impressive.
-What I liked more was people watching…watching men here shopping in the mall.
+What we liked more was window shopping and people watching in the mall.